formsbyair/Documentation/docs/_posts/2024-11-04-workflow-expiry.md

 type: platform
 ---

-As part of our data retention policy to minimise the time that form data is held in our system, we are planning to introduce rolling expiry to Workflow effective **1 December 2024**
+As part of our data retention policy to minimise the time that form data is held in our system, we're planning to introduce rolling expiry to Workflow effective **1 December 2024**

 The default workflow expiry period will be **60 days** but this can be adjusted per form between 10 and 90 days.